Azure/terraform-azurerm-caf-enterprise-scale/README.md

 [![Build Status](https://dev.azure.com/mscet/CAE-ESTF/_apis/build/status/Tests/E2E?branchName=main)](https://dev.azure.com/mscet/CAE-ESTF/_build/latest?definitionId=26&branchName=main)
 ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/Azure/terraform-azurerm-caf-enterprise-scale?style=flat&logo=github)

-> **MODULE UPGRADE NOTES**
->
-> The `v0.4.0` release represents a major milestone for the module, introducing capabilities for deploying `Identity` and `Connectivity` solutions from the Enterprise-scale architecture.
-> The following breaking changes should be noted when upgrading from `v0.3.x`:
-> - The minimum supported version of Terraform is now set to `0.15.0`
-> - The minimum supported version of the AzureRM Provider is now set to `2.66.0`
-> - Resources have been renamed to support multiple providers within the module
-> - The [`azurerm_policy_assignment`][azurerm_policy_assignment] resource type has been replaced by the new [`azurerm_management_group_policy_assignment`][azurerm_management_group_policy_assignment] resource type
->
-> These changes were necessary to support the latest features for Availability Zone configuration settings on the [`azurerm_public_ip`][azurerm_public_ip] resources, allow integration of multiple providers within the module to enable deploying resources to multiple Subscriptions, and to future proof against deprecation of the [`azurerm_policy_assignment`][azurerm_policy_assignment] resource.
-> We believe this provides the best end-user experience going forward, so to make the transition as easy as possible, we have also provided documentation explaining how to [upgrade from v0.3.3 to v0.4.0][wiki_upgrade_from_v0_3_3_to_v0_4_0].
-> We strongly recommend to review this, along with the [release notes][release_notes_v0_4_0] and test your deployment before upgrading.
->
-> The `v0.3.0` release focuses mainly on updating the test framework, but also introduces a breaking change which removes the need (and support for) wrapping user-defined parameters in `jsonencode()`.
-> When upgrading to this release, please ensure to update your code to use native HCL values as documented in the [release notes][release_notes_v0_3_0].
->
-> The `v0.2.0` release added new functionality to enable deployment of [Management and monitoring][ESLZ-Management] resources into the current Subscription context.
-> Please refer to the [Deploy Management Resources][wiki_deploy_management_resources] page on our Wiki for more information about how to use this.

 ## Documentation

 For detailed information about how to use, configure and extend this module, please refer to the documentation on our Wiki: